DoZoltan/TeamProject-CoolJobAPI/README.md

 # Project name: CoolJob API

-## The project is still under development so maybe some of the features is not available.
+## The project is abandoned due to a new one (https://github.com/DoZoltan/WebshopAPI).

 ## Project description
 #### This is a ASP.Net WEB API server for our job advertisement web application.